mbraak/jqTree/_entries/10_changelog.md

 * Issue #482: changed keyboard logic (thanks to bnsblue)
     * Set focus to the selected node.
     * The keyboard is active if a tree node has the focus.
-* Issue #488: add is_selected parameter to onCreateLi

 ##### 1.3.8 (april 12 2017)